 I removed piperine from my stack.

-Key Ingredients For Homemade Pre-Workout Supplements
+Key Ingredients For Homemade Pre-Workout Drinks

 I add boosters to my formula for certain events and important workouts.
 I’ll throw in some caffeine if I am working out before noon.
 You can even add a brain boosting nootropic drink to further enhance your performance.

 Together they cover a variety of pathways ensuring that I get the most out of each and every workout session.